 Extra just offers a debit card that links to your existing bank, through Plaid, with a spending limit based on your bank’s account balance.
 You use the debit card and then a day later, they pay off the transaction from your bank account.
 At the end of each month, they report your total purchases that month as payments to Equifax and Experian.
-They do this all for a monthly fee that is as low as $7.
+They do this all for a annual fee that starts at $149 or $20 a month.

 Self Credit Builder

 Self, formerly Self Lender, offers a Credit Builder Account* where you make monthly payments to build credit history and build savings.
 Your monthly payments get reported to the three major credit bureaus, and once you’ve made three on-time payments, saved more than $100 in your account and have your account in good standing, you can use your savings as a deposit for a Visa® secured credit card.**

 This gives you several ways to build up your credit.
 Our full review of Self explains more.

 Self requires a $9 non-refundable administrative fee up front, but you can unlock the savings you build at the end of your plan – minus interest and fees.***

 Grain is a service that will look at your checking account and pre-approve you for a line of credit.
 Their tagline is that they use your cash flow and not your credit to determine creditworthiness.
 Their max line is $1,000 – which is a solid maximum.
 Then, you use Grain as your credit card and they report your behavior to the credit bureaus.
 If they determine your cash flow can’t support an unsecured line, they will issue one with a security deposit.